-These big, thin and crispy molasses cookies won’t win any beauty contests, but they’re one seriously delicious and addicting cookie!
+The cookie you didn’t know you needed!
+These big, spicy, thin and crispy molasses cookies won’t win any beauty contests, but what they lack in looks, they make up for in seriously delicious flavour.

-True, these big, thin and crispy spicy molasses cookies aren’t real lookers.
-In fact, they might even be a touch on the homely side.
-I don’t care that they aren’t pretty.
-I just love their sweet/spicy taste and their combination of crispy outer edges and chewy centres.
-And mostly, I love the way the butter and sugar in these cookies caramelizes as they cook into something that just keeps me coming back to these cookies again and again.
+Mostly though, I love the way the butter and sugar in these cookies caramelizes as they cook, into something that just keeps me coming back to these cookies again and again.

 As for the baking time, you’ll need to experiment a bit with the first few batches.
 It will vary depending on your baking sheet, oven accuracy and how you like your cookies.
-I cook mine anywhere from 14-17 minutes.
-I like these cookies a little chewier, so I cook some at the lower end of the time.
-My husband loves them dark with more crisp, so I bake some a few minutes longer for him.
+I cook mine anywhere from 15-17 minutes.
+Subsequent batches that are baking on an already warm pan may need slightly less time n the oven.

-These cookies are really soft right out of the oven, so they need to sit on the baking sheet for a couple of minutes before you can move them to a cooling rack.
-They’ll continue cooking a wee bit as they site on the baking sheet, so bear that in mind.
-They will crisp up as they cool though.
+These cookies are really soft right out of the oven, so they need to sit on the baking sheet for a couple of minutes before you can safely move them to a cooling rack.
+They’ll continue cooking a wee bit as they sit on the baking sheet, so bear that in mind.
+They will crisp up more as they cool.

 Ingredients